Under the Free and Essentials Plans, Escalation options do not include:

 Please upgrade to a Standard or Enterprise Plan to use these Escalation options.

-When multiple users or a group (with multiple users as members) are specified as the recipients of an alert, OpsGenie notifies each user at the same time according to their notification preferences.
+When multiple users or a group (with multiple users as members) are specified as the Responders of an alert, Opsgenie notifies each user at the same time according to their notification preferences.
 However, notifying users in a desired order is required in most cases, instead of notifying all of them at once.
-Escalations are used to notify the recipients of its each rule according to the given order and timeline to meet this requirement.
-After an escalation was added as a recipient to an alert, the escalation rules will notify their recipients when the specified time is over and the state of the alert meets the specified condition.
+Escalations are used to notify responders according to a given order.
+After an escalation is added as a responder to an alert, the escalation rules notify responders when the specified time is over and the state of the alert meets the specified condition.

-Each escalation rule can have one of the following as its recipient:
+Each escalation rule can have one of the following as its responders:

-- A team (Please note: that if the escalation rule is configured to have a team as its recipient, routing rules of the specified team will be applied while determining notification targets).
+- Teams (Note that if the escalation rule is configured to have a team as its responder, routing rules of the specified team will be applied while determining notification targets).